shubhamdsk/java-TYBCS-practical-Assignments-with-Solution/README.md

 A3.Write a program to solve producer consumer problem in which a producer produces a value and consumer consume the value before producer generate the next value.
 (Hint: use thread synchronization)

+Set B
+B1.

+B2.
+Write a program for a simple search engine.
+Accept a string to be searched.
+Search for the string in all text files in the current folder.
+Use a separate thread for each file.
+The result should display the filename, line number where the string is found. for executing this program
+  1.you have create one folder and give name according to you (folder name is thread)
+  2. In this particular folder you have to create some text files and put some text as well (my text files are a.txt & b.txt.)

+B3.

+Set C
+C1.
+Write a program that simulates a traffic light.
+The program lets the user select one of three lights: red, yellow, or green with radio buttons.
+On selecting a button, an appropriate message with “stop” or “ready” or “go”should appear above the buttons in a selected color.
+Initially there is no message shown.

 # Assignment 2
 Set A